How Long Will It Take to Lose Weight When Doing Interval Training?

 Be honest with yourself by sticking to your diet and exercise plan, but do not feel discouraged if you hit a plateau.

-You can always reduce your diet by a couple hundred calories and increase your interval training sessions by a few minutes a day to jumpstart your progress.
+You can always reduce your caloric intake and increase your interval training sessions by a few minutes a day to jumpstart your progress.

 It will probably take a few months for your interval training sessions to get you to your goal.
 After you get the physique that you want, you need to continue interval training to maintain your results.